camunda-community-hub/zebee-filestorage/README.md

 # Read file from the storage

-To read a file from the storage, the first operation consist to access the FileVariableReference
+To read a file from the storage, the first operation consist of accessing the FileVariableReference

 ````
     String processVariableSt = <GetFromProcessVariable>